-Filter Definition Network Probe Detects network probe attacks, which occur any time a user attempts to connect or send a message to a TCP or UDP port when there is no access control rule to process traffic on that port.
-The firewall does not blackhole netprobe attacks as they are likely to be Denial of Service attacks from spoofed source addresses.
+Filter Defini tion Network Probe Detects network probe attacks, which occur any time a user attempts to connect or send a message to a TCP or UDP port when there is no access control rule to process traffic on that port. i The firewall does not blackhole netprobe attacks as they are likely to be Denial of Service attacks from spoofed source addresses.
 Network Traffic Detects all connections that successfully pass through the firewall.
 Not Config Change Detects all attack and system events that are not configuration changes.
-Policy Violation All Detects attacks of all severities that violate the active policy; also detects all severities of failed authentication attacks, ACL and IP Filter deny attacks, and Type Enforcement error attacks.
-Policy Violation Severe Detects severe attacks that violate the active policy; also detects failed authentication attacks, ACL and IP Filter deny attacks, and Type Enforcement error attacks.
-Severe attacks indicate something is occurring that an administrator should know.
+Policy Violation All Detects attacks of all severities that violate the active policy; also detects al severities of failed authentication attacks, ACL and IP Filter deny attacks, and Type Enforcement error attacks.
+Policy Violation Severe Detects severe attacks that violate the active policy; also detects failed authentication attacks, ACL and IP Filter deny attacks, and Type Enforcement error attacks. i Severe attacks indicate something is occurring that an administrator should know.
 Power Failure Detects when an Uninterruptible Power Supply (UPS) device detects a power failure and the system is running on UPS battery power.
-Profiler Update Failure Detects a failure to send a policy update to Profiler.
 Protocol Violation All Detects attacks of all severities that violate protocol compliance.
-Protocol Violation Severe Detects severe attacks that violate proxy protocols (such as HTTP, Telnet, and FTP).
-Severe attacks indicate something is occurring that an administrator should know.
+Protocol Violation Severe Detects severe attacks that violate proxy protocols (such as HTTP, Telnet, and FTP). i Severe attacks indicate something is occurring that an administrator should know.
 Proxy Flood Detects potential connection attack attempts.
 A connection attack is defined as one or more addresses launching numerous proxy connection attempts to try and flood the system.
 When NSS receives more connection attempts than it can handle for a proxy, new connections to that proxy are briefly delayed to allow the proxy to "catch up," and the attack is audited.
-Detects all attacks identified by the signature-based IPS.
-All This category detects attacks that were denied, dropped, or rejected as well as suspected attacks that were allowed but were audited by IPS.
+Signature IPS Intrusion All Detects all attacks identified by the signature-based IPS.
+This category detects attacks that were denied, dropped, or rejected as well as suspected attacks that were allowed but were audited by IPS.
 Signature IPS Intrusion Blackholed Detects attacks identified by the signature-based IPS where the attacker was blackholed.
 Signature IPS Intrusion Deny Detects attacks identified by the signature-based IPS where the offending network session was dropped or rejected, or the attacker was blackholed.
 Spam Detects attacks of all severities that are spam.
 Spam Severe Detects severe attacks that are spam.
 Syslog Detects all audit attacks and system events created via syslog.
+System Critical Detects critical and severe system events including power failures, hardware failures, critical software failures, and failover events. i Critical system events indicate a component or subsystem stopped working; the system is going down (expectedly or unexpectedly), or the system is not expected to work again without intervention.